qqiao/yordle/README.md

 http://localhost:8080.

 TypeScript changes will be reflected upon the next browser refresh.
-Go changes, however, will require killing the current running instancesand restarting.
+Go changes, however, will require killing the current running instances and restarting.

 #### Deploying to Google App Engine
 Please ensure that you have correctly setup your Google Cloud SDK user